Champion equitable policies and practices at local, state, and federal levels, amplifying community voice to improve outcomes for all.

 Who is ALICE?

-To download our 2025 Legislative Agenda, click here.
+To download our 2026 Legislative Agenda, click here.
+A Spanish version is also available, here.

 -

-Submit the CT Child Tax Credit Coalition’s online form to send a letter to your legislators and the Governor
+Customize the CT Child Tax Credit Coalition’s online form to send a letter to your legislators and the Governor.

 -

-Learn more about the Child Tax Credit and download Child Tax Credit Fact Card
+Learn more about the Child Tax Credit and check out She Leads Justice’s Legislative Change Toolkit

 Bills We're Watching